Hyacinth macaw: Description

 The largest parrot by length in the world, the hyacinth macaw is 1 m long from the tip of its tail to the top of its head and weighs 1.2–1.7 kg.
 Each wing is 38.8–42.5 cm long.
 The tail is long and pointed.
-Its feathers are entirely blue, lighter above.
-However, the neck feathers can sometimes be slightly grey.
-The ring around the parrots eyes and area just underneath the beak are a strong, vibrant yellow.
+Its feathers are mostly blue, lighter above, the neck feathers can sometimes be slightly grey, large parts of the underwing and undertail are black.
+The ring around the parrot's eyes and the area just underneath the beak are a strong, vibrant yellow.

 Ecology

-The Hyacinth macaw mostly nests in Manduvi trees, which rely on the Toco Toucan for 83.3% of the tree's distribution of seeds.
-The Toco Toucan also feeds on 53% of the hyacinth macaw's offspring as eggs.
+The Hyacinth macaw mostly nests in Manduvi trees, which rely on the toco toucan for 83.3% of the tree's distribution of seeds.
+The toco toucan also feeds on 53% of the hyacinth macaw's offspring as eggs.
 Eggs are also regularly preyed on by corvids such as jays and crows, opossums, skunks and coatis.
 The young are parasitized by larvae of flies of the genus Philornis.

 Behaviour

 Food and feeding

-The majority of the hyacinth macaw diet is composed of the nuts from specific palm species, such as acuri and bocaiuva palms.
+The majority of the hyacinth macaw diet is composed of nuts from specific palm species, such as the acuri and bocaiuva palms.
 They have very strong beaks for eating the kernels of hard nuts and seeds.
-Their strong beaks are even able to crack coconuts, the large brazil nut pods, and macadamia nuts.
+Their strong beaks are even able to crack coconuts, the large Brazil nut pods, and macadamia nuts.
 The birds also boast dry, smooth tongues with a bone inside them that makes them an effective tool for tapping into fruits.
-The acuri nut is so hard, the parrots cannot feed on it until it has passed through the digestive system of cattle.
+The acuri nut is so hard that the parrots cannot feed on it until it has passed through the digestive system of cattle.
 In addition, they eat fruits and other vegetable matter.
 The hyacinth macaw generally eats fruits, nuts, nectar, and various kinds of seeds.
 Also, they travel for the ripest of foods over a vast area.